New train for cruise-goers: Trenitalia launches the Civitavecchia Express

 No extra fees will have to be paid for the passengers’ luggage, and as with the Leonardo Express, booking a ticket will automatically secure one’s seat on board – no standing around on train hallways because the seat you booked is taken!

-It’s important to note that, as mentioned, that the new Civitavecchia Express will be an extra service and cruise-goers will still be able to jump on any other trains to Rome (granted they have a valid ticket!).
+It’s important to note that, as mentioned, the new Civitavecchia Express will be an extra service and cruise-goers will still be able to jump on any other trains to Rome (granted they have a valid ticket!).

 How to get tickets to a Civitavecchia Express train